Portrait of Dr. Barbara A Hewitt

 Biography

-Barbara Hewitt, Ph.D., is a Professor and MHIM Clinical Coordinator in the Department of Health Information Management at Texas State University.
-She holds a Ph.D. in Information Technology and a B.S. in Computer Science from the University of Texas at San Antonio, along with an MBA from Texas State University.
+Barbara Hewitt, Ph.D., is a Professor and MHIM Clinical Coordinator in the Department of Health Informatics and Information Management at Texas State University.
+She holds a Ph.D. in Information Technology and a B.S. in Computer Science from the University of Texas at San Antonio, as well as an MBA from Texas State University.
 She teaches courses in privacy and security, risk assessment, health information technology, health informatics, and project management.

-Dr. Hewitt began her teaching career in the HIM program at Texas State, contributing to the university’s first fully online degree, the BS in HIM.
+Dr. Hewitt began her teaching career in the HIM program at Southwest Texas State University, contributing to the university’s first fully online degree, the BS in HIM.
 She later expanded her teaching portfolio through service in the Computer Information Systems program at Texas A&M University–San Antonio.
-Her research focuses on socio‑technical systems in healthcare, and her scholarship appears in leading journals across information systems and health informatics.
+Her research focuses on sociotechnical systems in healthcare, with particular emphasis on digital health adoption, literacy, trust, and AI‑enabled technologies.
+Her scholarship appears in leading journals across information systems and health informatics.

-Before transitioning to academia, Dr. Hewitt worked as a software developer and systems analyst, including a role as a user analyst at Southwest Texas State University.
-She continues to support professionals and students in computing and healthcare through competitions and networking events to foster inclusive professional growth in the technology and health information fields.
+Before transitioning to academia, Dr. Hewitt worked as a software developer and systems analyst, including serving as a user analyst at Southwest Texas State University.
+She continues to support professionals and students in computing and healthcare through mentoring, competitions, and networking events that foster inclusive pathways into technology and health information careers.

 Research Interests